aberamseyer/personal-site/src/content/blog/open-sourcing.md

 Funnily enough, at this point I suppose I'm qualified for those roles because I've done all the same things those founding engineers are doing under the pressure of releasing the MVP.

 Honestly, I don't really care if no one else can figure out how to get this code working.
 They don't need to.
-Like many journal paper these days, often times the only one who can implement them is the original author.
-It's pleasing to think that my quality of work is on par with PhD students; I never thought I was as smart as them.
+Like many journal paper these days, often times the only one who can implement a publication is the original author.
+It's pleasing to think that my kind of work is on par with many PhD students; I never imagined I was as smart as the academics.

 # More to come
 I'm using this post a sort of promise to myself that I'll also push the code for my other multi-year passion project, the [Bible Research Tool](/work/bible-research-tool),